Djusran/automotive-sales-performance-dashboard/README.md

 ## 📊 Project Overview

-This project analyzes automotive sales performance using Microsoft Power BI.
+This project analyzes automotive sales performance using Excel and Microsoft Power BI.

-The dashboard was designed to help sales management monitor revenue, gross profit, sales volume, target achievement, regional performance, and individual salesman performance.
+The dashboard was provides insights into sales revenue, unit sales, target achievement, salesman performance, regional performance, and monthly sales trends.

-The project demonstrates how raw sales data can be transformed into an interactive business intelligence dashboard and converted into actionable business insights.
+The objective of this project is to support management in monitoring sales performance and identifying areas that require improvement.

 ---